lowylori/technicallogs/geom99/ArcGISserveronGCP.md

 * Add new server connection by going to the insert panel along the top bar, selection the connections drop down
 ![image](https://github.com/lowylori/technicallogs/assets/49323685/36c0ae8d-d7ba-4bf0-a379-aff2b125a3cf)

 * From the 'Add ArcGIS SErver Connection' window, for server URL, enter the external IP address, colon, 6443/arcgis.
-Enter the ArcGIS server username and log in
+Enter the ArcGIS server username and log in.

 ![image](https://github.com/lowylori/technicallogs/assets/49323685/874d8f95-b48e-44f4-80f8-e0b504d6bebe)

 * The server connection should now show up in the catalog pane under servers